 Each month I would try my best to avoid ending up in a heap on the floor of the lab.
 I would request the one room with a chair where I could lie all the way back and put my feet up.
-I’d take slow, deep breaths until the nurse removed the needle, wait a few more minutes for good measure before sitting up, and then barring any lightheadedness, I’d breathe a sigh of relief that I wouldn’t be back in the chair for another 30 days.
-Still, on more than one occasion I wouldn’t make it further than the waiting room before I’d slump down into a chair, putting head between my knees until the dizziness would pass.
+I’d take slow, deep breaths until the nurse removed the needle, wait a few more minutes for good measure before sitting up, and then, barring any lightheadedness, I’d breathe a sigh of relief that I wouldn’t be back in the chair for another 30 days.
+Still, on more than one occasion I wouldn’t make it farther than the waiting room before I’d slump down into a chair, putting my head between my knees until the dizziness would pass.

 There were times throughout the six months that I questioned why I was putting such an intense drug into my body.
 There was no serious medical repercussion to letting my acne continue to go untreated.
 Yet after leaving one blood test particularly nauseous and lightheaded, cursing the drug, I looked in the mirror and realized I hadn’t seen my skin this clear since I was about 12 years old.
-It was like I had taken off a mask I was wearing for years and suddenly recognized myself again.
+It was like I had taken off a mask that I had been wearing for years and suddenly recognized myself again.

 Over the years I struggled with acne, I had begun to think of it as a personal failure.
 Something was wrong with my skin, but I also felt like something was wrong with me because I couldn’t fix it.
 Worst of all, there was no hiding this failure.
-I was convinced it was the first thing people saw when they looked at me because I knew it was the first thing I saw when I looked at myself.
+I was convinced it was the first thing people saw when they looked at me, because I knew it was the first thing I saw when I looked at myself.

 It’s been almost five years since I stopped taking isotretinoin, and the mountain range of cysts spread across my face is long gone.
 I don’t worry what people see when they look at me, and looking in the mirror no longer means fixating on flaws.
-When I look at my reflection I don’t see embarrassment and frustration staring back at me anymore.
+When I look at my reflection, I don’t see embarrassment and frustration staring back at me anymore.
 Instead, all I see is my face.